 During the physical examination, doctors first check for fever and signs of substantial blood loss, such as a racing heart and low blood pressure.
-They then do a pelvic examination, checking to see whether the cervix (the lower part of the uterus) has started to open (dilate) to enable the fetus to pass through.
+They then do a pelvic examination Pelvic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more , checking to see whether the cervix (the lower part of the uterus) has started to open (dilate) to enable the pregnancy to pass through.
 If any tissue (possibly from a miscarriage) is detected, it is removed and sent to a laboratory to be analyzed.

 Doctors also gently press on the abdomen to see whether it is tender when touched.

-During the examination, doctors may use a handheld Doppler ultrasound device, placed on the woman's abdomen, to check for a heartbeat in the fetus.
+During the examination, doctors may use a handheld Doppler ultrasound device Doppler ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+A device called a transducer converts electrical current into sound waves... read more , placed on the woman's abdomen, to check for a heartbeat in the fetus.

-Rh status is determined because a pregnant woman with Rh-negative blood must be treated with Rh0(D) immune globulin if she has any vaginal bleeding.
-Treatment is needed to prevent her from producing antibodies that may attack the fetus's red blood cells in subsequent pregnancies (see Rh Incompatibility).
-If bleeding is substantial (more than about a cup), doctors also do a complete blood cell count (CBC) and tests to check for abnormal antibodies or to cross-match blood (to determine whether the woman’s blood type is compatible with a donor’s).
-If blood loss is substantial or shock develops, tests are done to determine whether blood can clot normally.
+If bleeding is substantial (more than about a cup), doctors also do a complete blood cell count (CBC) and tests to check for abnormal antibodies or to cross-match blood (to determine whether the woman’s blood type is compatible with a donor’s in case blood transfusion is needed).
+If blood loss is substantial or shock develops, blood tests are done to determine whether blood can clot normally.

 Measuring hCG levels helps doctors interpret ultrasonography results and distinguish a normal pregnancy from an ectopic pregnancy.
-If the likelihood of an ectopic pregnancy is low, hCG levels are measured periodically.
-If the likelihood is moderate or high, doctors may make a small incision just below the navel and insert a viewing tube (laparoscope) to directly view the uterus and surrounding structures (laparoscopy) and thus determine whether an ectopic pregnancy is present.
+If the likelihood of a ruptured ectopic pregnancy is low, hCG levels are measured frequently and ultrasonography is repeated as needed.
+If the likelihood of a ruptured ectopic pregnancy is moderate or high, doctors may make a small incision just below the navel and insert a viewing tube (laparoscope) to directly view the uterus and surrounding structures (laparoscopy) and thus determine whether an ectopic pregnancy is present.